We sell your home at

 Join our Telegram channel and follow our Facebook page for the latest property updates.

+If you sold your HDB flat for $380,000 and got less than that after the sale, you’re not alone.
 First-time HDB sellers may not know this, but when you put your home on the market and make a sale, you will not receive the full amount of your sale proceeds.
-We’ll go into this in detail, but—

 Now that you’ve sold your flat, what happens to your sale proceeds?